aimllifetime/lane_find_p1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there some images has scattered lines out side of left/right lanes can cause the w and b not so smooth such as the drawed lines does not land properly on the lane.

-Another shortcoming could be ...
+secondly, if the line length 5000 defined in extrpo_v2 could skip certain image. it can be set to lower value to count for all images but will run into above first issue

+Also a linearregression model was tried to fit the points to draw a better line, but it seems not working as expected.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be try to use curve and line fit algorithm to get closer line draw.

-Another potential improvement could be to ...
+Another potential improvement could be to dynamically find the region of interests when detect lanes. currently the fixed region does not work for all condition and need to manually to change them for new road condition.